DerMene/cassandra-loader/README.md

 ## Note on the fork

-This forks adds features I needed to import csv data to cassandra.
+This forks adds features I needed to import csv data into cassandra.

 Usage has changed, since I removed the custom build steps:

 ```